AlizadeAlireza/mySQL_education/README.md

       AlTER <the name of column> SET DEFAULT <value>

 after than we do this in our transaction example it will be save the current time automatically.

+# PRIMARY KEY

+can be applied to a column where each value of that column must both be unique and not null.

+a table can only have one primary key.

+    -  CREATE TABLE <table name>(
+        <column> <type> PRIMARY KEY
+    )

+if we want to set primary key on a column in a table that already exists.

+    - ALTER TABLE <table name>
+      ADD CONSTRAINT
+      PRIMARY KEY (<the column>)